How Your Human Design Type Shapes Your Midlife Deconditioning Process

 Quite often the social circle changes.
 The things we’ve been spending our time and energy on no longer feel as fulfilling.
 Some people will naturally distance themselves because we’re no longer the version they felt comfortable with.
 And that can bring up feelings of guilt, or even the need and pull to rebuild bridges.
 Go back to the way we were.

-We start to question ourselves whether the distance is somehow on us and something that we’re doing wrong.
+We start questioning whether the distance is somehow our fault.
+Whether we’re doing something wrong.
 And yes, more often than not, it feels lonely, even if we love spending time with ourselves.

 Because more often than not, when we are being met by others, there’s a disconnect that’s happening.
+Conversations that once felt easy can start to feel strangely hollow.
+We notice where we’re expected to perform familiarity, understanding, or emotional availability that no longer feels true.
 And that is difficult to ignore when we’ve got a glimpse of how we’ve been going against our own nature.

 And when we really sit with it and get honest with ourselves, we don’t really want to go back to the alternative.
 We no longer want to perform social norms.
 There’s a certain rebellious frequency to this phase of deconditioning.
 We no longer want to be accepted for a version of us that we have to maintain.
 Because that kind of belonging can also cost too much.
 It’s just different.